microo8/plgo/README.md

 [![Report card](http://goreportcard.com/badge/microo8/plgo)](http://goreportcard.com/report/microo8/plgo)

 # plgo
 plgo is an tool for easily creating PostgreSQL extensions with stored procedures and triggers in golang.
+It creates wrapper code, PostgreSQL extension files and builds your package.

 contribution of all kind welcome!